pdpino/worktime-mobile/docs/store-changelog.md

 ### Work
 * Keeps:
-  - `lastRunningSessionId` (this attribute was added later, but didn't need an action to update the store)
+  - `lastRunningSessionId` (this attribute was added later, but does not require an action to update in production).
   - `runningSessionId`
   - `selectedSubjectId`